Waters000/readme-nodejs-generator/readme.md

 9. [Year Built](#Year-built)

 ## Description:
 This project generates a README.md file through Node.JS by answering a few questions from the command line.
 All questions are then added to a README.md file styled and in an professoinal order.
 ## Installation
-npm i
+Install by using nmp i.
+Requires packages FS and Inquirer
 ## Usage:
  Usage is to speed up developing a README.md file for any project so it looks professional, answers all questions and provides licensing images.
+ ## License
+Public License - Free for all and open to use with anything.
 ## Contributing:
-Chris Waters, download Github link or send email.
+Chris Waters, send email or use Github fork
 ## Tests:
-install npm, inquirer and fs
+Test by downloading via nmp package manager and answering the questions via node readme
 ## Built with:
-JavaScript

-## Type of Licenses
-## License
-Public License - Free for all and open to use with anything.
+JavaScript, Node